|

 Lesson 4: SQL and its uses in forms & reports

-Create a form in design view and update it’s record source using a SQL statement
+Topic 4A: Create a form/report and update its record source using a SQL statement

-Change the filter property of a report by adding a SQL statement to it
+Topic 4B: Change the filter property of a form/report by adding a SQL statement to it

-Lesson 5: SQL and its uses in VBA code
+Lesson 5: Using SQL commands in VBA code

-Create a filter for a form using sql
+Topic 5B: Create a filter for a form using SQL in VBA

-Create a filter for a report using sql
+Topic 5C: Create a filter for a report using SQL in VBA

 Lesson 6: Creating and using Recordsets in VBA code